 Elevated and possibly unsafe levels of metals have been found in the air around two glass manufacturing facilities in Portland.
-In May 2015, DEQ received the initial results of a study, using a new approach with no standard operating procedures, the U.S. Forest Service conducted looking at moss samples as an indicator or screening tool for contaminants in the air.
-The results of that study showed that the moss samples in the areas near two colored art glass manufacturers contained high levels of the heavy metals cadmium and arsenic in Southeast and North Portland.
+In May 2015, DEQ received the initial results of a study the U.S. Forest Service conducted looking at moss samples as an indicator or screening tool for contaminants in the air.
+The study used a new approach with no standard operating procedures.
+The study’s results showed that the moss samples in areas in Southeast and North Portland near two colored art glass manufacturers contained high levels of the heavy metals cadmium and arsenic.

 This pilot study prompted DEQ to set up air monitoring systems near a glass company in Southeast Portland.
 The study collected 24-hour air samples every few days over a 30-day period in October 2015.
 The results of DEQ’s air monitoring confirmed that the glass company was the likely source of metals air emissions.
 DEQ completed its quality assurance and quality control review of those samples in late January 2016.
 DEQ then shared its analysis of the findings with the Oregon Health Authority (OHA) and the Multnomah County Health Department.